paulozava/challange/README.md

   - [] Create a Lambda function
   - [] Create a self-signed certificate to allow https
   - [] Create an ALB to expose the Lambda function
+- [] Deploy the application to AWS
 - [] Create a system diagram
+- [] Write documentation about how to use the code
 - [] Write configuration scripts for building and no-downtime production deployment of this application, keeping in mind aspects that an SRE would have to consider.?